 Running a business is a balancing act.
 You’re focused on providing top-notch services, keeping clients happy, paying the bills, preparing for tax time and juggling a million other demands to keep your business moving.
 As if that wasn’t enough, you also need to keep up with invoicing to make sure you get paid.
 We agree—billing is a time-consuming chore but it’s one of the most crucial functions of any business.
 If you neglect to do it right, it will affect your cash flow.

 Invoicing isn’t just a matter of catching typos and ensuring it’s sent to the right client.
 A mere error on your invoice can result in delayed payments, miscommunication and loss of client satisfaction.
-Communicating the terms and promptly sending invoices are some obvious ways to ensure your billing is accurate and complete.
+Communicating the terms and promptly sending invoices are some obvious ways to ensure your billing is accurate and complete(download the free PDF invoice template to get paid with ease).
 Here are a few other invoicing mistakes you perhaps haven’t considered.

 You Didn’t Upload a Logo (Or Don’t Have One)